-15.8.
+20.8.
 Grade Appeal and Academic Grievance Process

-The College of Global Futures follows the university policy for grade appeals.
+The College of Global Futures Grade Appeal and Academic Grievance Process follows the university policy for grade appeals.
 Outlined on the college's website are the steps a student can take if they wish to appeal a grade or the results of a defense or exam.
 This process only applies to courses and programs offered through the College of Global Futures.
 If the course or program is offered through another unit, the student will need to reference that unit's process.
-You can find information about which unit offers a course by clicking "Full Class Details" on the course in the course search tool and you will see the unit next to "Offered by".
+Students can find information about which unit offers a course by clicking "Full Class Details" on the course in the course search tool and the unit is listed next to "Offered by".

-It is recommended that this process be pursued in the semester following the issuance of the grade in dispute (but before commencement) to protect the student from retaliation.
-Students who believe they are victims of retaliation should immediately contact the Dean of the college.
+The process should be pursued in the semester following the issuance of the grade in dispute (but before commencement) to protect the student from retaliation.
+Students who believe they are victims of retaliation should immediately contact the Associate Dean of the college.

-16. Satisfactory Academic Progress Policy
+21. Satisfactory Academic Progress Policy

-16.1.
+21.1.
 Grade Point Averages

-Graduate students must maintain the following minimum grade point average (GPA) requirements in order to maintain satisfactory academic progress and graduate:
+Graduate students must maintain the following minimum grade point average (GPA) requirements to maintain satisfactory academic progress and graduate:

-- The iPOS GPA must be 3.25 or higher and includes all courses that appear on the student's approved iPOS.
-The iPOS GPA includes all courses that appear on the student's approved iPOS. - The Overall Graduate GPA must be 3.25 or higher.
+- The iPOS GPA must be 3.25 or higher and includes all courses that appear on the student's approved iPOS. - The Overall Graduate GPA must be 3.25 or higher.
 The Overall Graduate GPA includes all courses numbered 500 or higher that appear on the transcript after admission to the graduate program.
 This includes shared coursework if enrolled in an approved accelerated bachelor's/master's program. - The Cumulative GPA must be 3.00 or higher.
-The Cumulative GPA includes all courses completed at ASU the graduate career, including undergraduate courses.
+The Cumulative GPA includes all courses completed at ASU during the student's graduate career, including undergraduate courses.

 Grades lower than a "B-" cannot appear on the iPOS but will be included when calculating the Overall Graduate and Cumulative GPAs.
-Courses with an "I" grade cannot appear on the iPOS.
+Courses with an "I" or "X" (audit) grade cannot appear on the iPOS.

-16.2 Satisfactory Academic Progress Policy
+21.2.
+Satisfactory Academic Progress Policy